vikash-india/PhotographyNotes2Myself/photography/postprocessing_workflows/P009-DodgingBurningAndSpongingTechniques.md

         - Start with midtones even when working on Shadow areas.
     - Exposure: 40%.
         - This value decide how aggressive is the dodge tool.
-        - Start with a value of 25%-40% and find a comfort zone.
+        - Start with a value of 25%-40% and find a comfort zone for each image.
     - Enable Air Brush Style Build-up Effects: Off
         - Turn this on if working on a tablet with pressure pen.
         - This uses pressure to control the size of the brush and the exposure.